 A culture of conflict has gradually rooted itself among Israeli and Palestinian populations, constituting a major obstacle to peace.
-Peacebuilding is a process that is meant to transform institutional and social structures in order to shift a belligerent rhetoric towards peacefulness.
+Peacebuilding is a process that is meant to transform institutional and social structures in order to shift a belligerent rhetoric towards one of peace.

-If culture is greatly influenced by institutional powers, individuals and social groups are both its actors and holders.
+If culture is influenced by institutional powers, individuals and social groups are in a position to shift it.
 Therefore, it is crucial to design peacebuilding activities with consideration to their central role.
-That is, despite the importance of laws and politics within that process, it is relevant that Civil Society Organizations would focus on bottom-up approaches.
+That is, despite the importance of laws and politics within that process, it is relevant that civil society organizations would focus on bottom-up approaches.

-Impact-based peacebuilding is a renown methodology for designing efficient programs that result in effective changes in favor of peace.
-It consists in acknowledging a basis of lacking elements that hinder peace, defined as needs and building a project from that starting point, according to the aimed impact.
+Impact-based peacebuilding is a renowned methodology for designing efficient programs that result in effective changes in favor of peace.
+It consists in acknowledging lacking elements that hinder peace, defined as needs, and building a project from that starting point, according to the desired impact.
 Basing a program on impact implies an effort to trigger a lasting psychological effect on beneficiaries, such that impact on a restricted group can flow onto peers and benefit a larger part of society.
-It is indeed a pragmatic methodology within which the definition of targets, objectives and activities is crucial.
+It is indeed a pragmatic methodology within which the definition of targets, objectives, and activities is crucial.